jacg/petalo/README.md

 manager) will take care of compiling our code, as well as any Rust dependencies.

-The first line below will have to compile a lot of Rust code (mine, and the libraries on which it depends) and download the data file containing 1 million LORs, which is used in the reconstructions: all this will take a few minutes the first time around around!
+The first line below will have to compile a lot of Rust code (mine, and the libraries on which it depends): all this will take a few minutes the first time around around!

 ## Some examples to try